Jeremy Bulloch: Star Wars

-1980-1983: Original trilogy
+1980–1983: Original trilogy

-In a career spanning over half a century, Bulloch is best known for his role in Boba Fett's costume in the Star Wars films The Empire Strikes Back and Return of the Jedi, despite the character's "minimal screen time."
+In a career spanning over half a century, Bulloch is best known for his role as Boba Fett in the Star Wars films The Empire Strikes Back and Return of the Jedi, despite the character's "minimal screen time."
 Toby Hadoke writes that "his precise body language and smouldering presence were ... integral to the character's appeal."
 The voice was provided by Jason Wingreen originally and in the updated versions by Temuera Morrison, to strengthen the connection with the Prequel Trilogy.
 (Note: Temuera Morrison portrayed Boba Fett's father, Jango in Attack of the Clones.
 Morrison and Bulloch both appeared in Revenge of the Sith.
 Morrison later portrayed Boba Fett in The Book of Boba Fett.)
 Bulloch's half-brother, Robert Watts, who was working as an associate producer for Empire, was tasked with finding someone who "would fit in the costume of Boba Fett."
 So Watts called Bulloch (who at the time was working on Agony) and encouraged him to see Tiny Nicholls, the wardrobe supervisor and Bulloch had a costume fitting as Boba Fett, which "took 20 minutes to put on."

 Additionally, he played a minor role as an Imperial officer (later identified as Lieutenant Sheckil), who grabs Leia when she warns Luke Skywalker of Vader's trap in The Empire Strikes Back.
 Bulloch was initially to do the scene as Fett when he fires at Skywalker on Cloud City, but with no one available to play the part, Bulloch went to the wardrobe and got changed into the "Imperial Officer's outfit".
 This was his only non-masked appearance in the original Star Wars films.
 John Morton, who portrayed the rebel pilot Dak Ralter (during the Battle of Hoth), covered Bulloch as a body double for Fett when the character confronts Vader in the Bespin hallway during Han Solo's torture.

 Bulloch returned as Boba Fett for the fan film mockumentary: Return of the Ewok chasing Wicket on the Death Star.
 He filmed his scenes for Jedi for four weeks.
 Bulloch was unaware of Fett's apparent demise prior to filming and was disappointed, since he would have liked to do more with his character.
 Bulloch said that portraying Fett was the most uncomfortable role he played and that putting on the jetpack "was very heavy."
 Fett's death in Return of the Jedi would later be retconned in the Disney+ series The Mandalorian, in which Bulloch had no involvement.
 (Note: The Season 2 finale included a dedication to Bulloch before the post-credits scene that revealed The Book of Boba Fett was coming in December 2021.)

 While portraying Fett, Bulloch drew some inspiration from Clint Eastwood's the Man with No Name.
 Both Fett and Eastwood's character in A Fistful of Dollars wear similar capes, cradle their gun, ready to shoot and move in slow motion.